araobp/nlan/doc/DATABASE.md

 ##DATABASE

-etcd is not suitable for my project: etcd is not light-weight.
+etcd is not suitable for my project:
+- etcd is not light-weight

-tega runs much lighter than etcd and it supports an interactive CLI for data manipulation.
+- tega runs much lighter than etcd
+- tega supports an interactive CLI for data manipulation
+- tega supports plugins
+- tega is based on tornade: zero-overhead on CPU
+        :

 I consider migrating from etcd to tega.

+I like ZooKeeper, but I don't like etcd...

 ###tega installation